 - Maintaining and regularly updating the company’s accounting records.

 - Preparing the financial statements of the company to be used during the Annual General Meeting.

-- Ensure that the first AGM must be help within 18 months after incorporation of the company in Singapore.
+- Ensure that the first AGM must be within 18 months after the incorporation of the company in Singapore.

 - Make sure that the recurring AGM following the initial one is held every calendar year, and the intervals between meetings must not exceed 15 months.

 - Ensure regular meetings between Directors and Shareholders to review the company’s trading and financial position.

 - Appoint a qualified auditor within 3 months after the company’s incorporation in Singapore.

 - Keep other statutory books at the registered offices of the organization.

 - Always act in good faith and in the interest of their employees, creditors, suppliers, customers, and community, and this should govern every decision they make.

 - Act wisely on behalf of the company and not put themselves in any position that will result in conflict.